kevinskim93/MockTwitter/README.md

 Also, to test the heapsort algorithm on its own, I have included a heapsort directory, with the heapsort.h implementation as well as a file called heapsort.cpp, which is basically a test case of the heapsort in action.

+Also, there is a QLabel that will update "Number of Occurences" which basically counts how many tweets there are per tag.
+This implementation is to make it easy to grade and count and verify that the number of tweets for each tag is accurate and in the correct order.

 ###Compile & Run Instructions
 To compile this problem, run the following commands after cloning the repository